 A Leading Global Marketplace with Strong Network Effects.
-Our content library is currently one of the largest in the commercial digital imagery industry, with over 20 million photographs and illustrations and more than 550,000 video clips, from more than 35,000 contributors.
+Our content library is one of the largest in the commercial digital imagery industry, with over 20 million photographs and illustrations and more than 550,000 video clips, from more than 35,000 contributors.
 In 2011, our contributors added more than 4 million new images to shutterstock.com.
-In the same twelve month period, shutterstock.com received an average of more than 7 million monthly unique visitors and more than 43 million monthly page views according to comScore Media Metrix.
+In the same twelve month period, shutterstock.com received an average of more than 7 million monthly unique visitors according to comScore Media Metrix.
 We believe that the growth of our content library and the growth in our site traffic support one another through a strong network effect-a broader selection of images from our contributors attracts more image users; this larger audience of paying users increases the amount spent in our marketplace and attracts more content submissions from a greater number of contributors.

 Extensive Data and Superior Search.
 Since 2003, our users have executed hundreds of millions of searches and made more than 200 million paid image downloads from our content library.
-In 2011, we delivered more than 58 million paid downloads (including both commercial and editorial images) to our customers.
-We believe that we delivered the highest volume of commercial image downloads in this period of any single brand in our industry.
+In 2011 we delivered more than 58 million paid downloads.
+We believe that we have achieved one of the highest volumes of commercial image downloads of any company in our industry.
 This high volume of data, including data about the searches and downloads that our users execute, enables us to continuously improve our search algorithms.
 Furthermore, unlike the significant majority of images available for free online, each image in our library is tagged by its contributor with an average of 30 relevant keywords.
 Currently, the Shutterstock library contains more than 650 million contributor-generated image tags.
 This behavioral and keyword data, along with our investments in technology and our many years of experience in developing search algorithms designed specifically for the commercial digital imagery industry, increase the chances that our users find the image they require.
 We believe that a successful search experience is a critical determinant of customer satisfaction, and that our success in this area attracts more users to our websites.